-During the short course, you will have the opportunity to meet with SSCI experts for brief discussions and free consultation.
-If you would like to arrange for a meeting before the short course to discuss your actual data, we can arrange a meeting with the assurance of a Confidential Disclosure Agreement.
+During the pharmaceutical training courses, you will have the opportunity to meet with SSCI experts for brief discussions and free consultation.
+If you would like to arrange for a meeting before the pharmaceutical training course to discuss your actual data, we can arrange a meeting with the assurance of a Confidential Disclosure Agreement.
 Send your request for a confidential meeting to David Engers (firstname.lastname@example.org).

 Pharmaceutical Solids: Essential Knowledge and Advanced Concepts

 - Advanced Analytical Issues — Mixtures